The COUTIF Google Sheets function can be used when you want to get the count when a given condition is met.

 =COUNTIF($B$2:$B$13,“<>US”)

-The above formula would count all the transaction except the ones where the country is ‘US’.
+The above formula would count all the transactions except the ones where the country is ‘US.’

-If you have a huge dataset and you want to get a count of missing records or empty or blank cells, you can use the COUNTIF function to do this.
+If you have a huge dataset and you want to get a count of missing records or empty or blank cells, you can use the Google spreadsheet COUNTIF functions to do this.

 Suppose you have a dataset as shown below: